 A combination of circumstances contributed to the first establishment of the Sisters of St. Joseph in America.
-Through her work with the Propagation of the Faith, Felicite’ Duras, a Countess, was greatly moved by a letter from Bishop Rosati, the first Bishop of St. Louis, asking for sisters who would undertake instruction of deaf-mutes.
+Through her work with the Propagation of the Faith, Felicite’ Duras, a Countess, was greatly moved by a letter from Bishop Rosati, the first Bishop of St. Louis, asking for Sisters who would undertake instruction of the deaf.
 She offered to defray the expense of establishing a community of Sisters of St. Joseph in this diocese of St. Louis.
-She had a great love and admiration for Mother St. John Fontbonne and asked her to send the sisters to America.
-The bishop would accept six sisters to instruct the children, and in addition to these six, two others be included to teach the deaf.
+She had a great love and admiration for Mother St. John Fontbonne and asked her to send the Sisters to America.
+The bishop accepted six Sisters to instruct the children, and in addition to these six, two others be included to teach the deaf.

 Those fortunate enough to participate in the 150th celebration of the establishment of the St. Paul Province in 2001 will recall the dramatic reenactment of the Sisters’ arrival at the lower landing along the Mississippi River on a wintry day, the hardships of their early years, and their remarkable story in the Upper Midwest as they served as educators, nurses, administrators, artists, musicians and poets, cooks and gardeners, spiritual directors and social activists—all against a background of contemplative prayer.